 Graduate faculties consist of faculty internal to each SHPRS discipline and faculty from other ASU academic programs approved by the SHPRS Internal Unit Graduate Faculty to serve as supervisory committee members.
-A complete list of the graduate faculties who are internal to each discipline can be found on the SHPRS Grad Programs webpages.
-SHPRS graduate faculty, including their endorsements for supervisory committee roles (chair/member) can be found in the ASU Graduate Faculty Search listing.
+A complete list of the graduate faculties who are internal to each discipline can be found on the SHPRS graduate faculty, including their endorsements for supervisory committee roles (chair/member) can be found in the ASU Graduate Faculty Search listing.